Load testing using the production environment

 My name is Taninari and I work in the Service Reliability Group (SRG) of the Technology Headquarters.

-This article describes my experience conducting load testing to understand capacity by switching features.
+This article documents my experience conducting load testing to understand capacity by switching between features.

 About this article

-When we were revamping a certain system, we were working on a project to create new functions and have users switch from old functions to the new ones.
+When we were revamping a certain system, we were working on a project to create new functions and have users switch from old functions to new functions.

-Since many services were using it, we requested the switchover in order and proceeded with the switchover.
+Since many services use it, we requested the switchover in order and proceeded with the switchover.

-While the first few services were switching over, functionality was provided without any problems.
-However, after some services had completed the switchover, we began to experience increased latency and error rates for certain services during peak usage periods.
+While the first few services were switching over, functionality was provided without any issues.
+However, after some services had completed the switchover, we began to experience increased latency and error rates when certain services reached peak usage times.

 Project Progress